MasterChef France

 MasterChef France is a French television series broadcast on TF1 in France.
 It premiered on August 19, 2010.
-It is produced by Shine France and TF1 and has run for four seasons.
+It is produced by Shine France and has run for four seasons and the first part of the fifth season on TF1.
+It was moved to NT1 for the last part of the fifth season before being canceled.
 The original presenter, Carole Rousseau, was controversially removed from the programme in 2013.

 Michel Roux Jr, a judge in the original British series, has stated that he believes the British MasterChef should be more ambitious and emulate some of the content of the French version.
+The series was revived on France 2 in September 2022.

 Plot

 A large number of amateur chefs compete in the MasterChef France kitchen to impress three judges in order to become the MasterChef France winner.